Placing and routing quantum LDPC codes in multilayer superconducting hardware: Robustness to Variation in Hardware Complexity Model

 In the leftmost column, we isolate each parameter, \(c_i\), in the row corresponding to the annotation on the right side of the figure by setting its weight to 1 and all other weights to 0.

 \textbf{Tiers.} When isolating the contributions from the number of tiers, a discrete structure emerges, which agrees with the number of tiers being an integer metric.
-The overall trends from the main result in Fig.~\ref{fig:complexity} are still visible: the tile and radial codes are grouped in bands ordered by the weight or degree of nodes.
-The weight-4 radial codes have the fewest tiers, followed by the tile codes and the BB codes.
+The overall trends from the main result in Fig.~\ref{fig:complexity} are still visible: the tile and radial codes are grouped in bands ordered by the degree of the nodes.
+Directional and weight-4 radial codes have the fewest tiers, followed by tile codes, BB codes, and Tanner codes.

 \textbf{Length.} In the next row, the main strength of the tile codes becomes evident: the average edge length is short and does not increase significantly with improving logical efficiency.
-This strength of tile codes is made evident by the increasing gap between the hardware costs of BB and radial codes on the one side and tile codes on the other, highlighting that improved performance comes from longer-range connections in many code families.
+This property is made evident by the increasing gap between the hardware complexities of tile codes and all other codes, highlighting that improved performance comes from longer-range connections in many code families.
 In contrast, the tile codes rely on tiling a bigger surface with compact stabilizer tiles.

-\textbf{Bump bonds.} When considering the effect of bump bonds, the variation of hardware cost across codes seems to be bounded for high-efficiency codes, such as large radial codes.
+\textbf{Bump bonds.} When considering the effect of bump bonds, the variation of hardware complexity across codes seems to be bounded for high-efficiency codes, such as large radial codes.
 This behavior is expected as HAL allows for a maximum number of bump bonds per edge before aborting the edge and reattempting to route it on a high tier.
 The maximum number of bump bonds for this data was set to 10.
-Still, there is an overall increase in cost with increasing logical efficiency.
+Still, there is an overall increase in hardware complexity with increasing logical efficiency.
 The weight-4 radial codes perform the best, which can be explained by their lower weight leading to fewer edges, congestion, and crossings, even when compared to the smallest weight-6 tile codes.

 \textbf{TSVs.} In the last row, we single out the contribution from the number of average TSVs per edge.
 While similar to the first row, where the number of tiers was isolated, the distribution is smoother, capturing the relative fraction of edges in the graph routed on higher tiers.
 For example, this collapses the cheapest radial and tile codes onto the same point.
 Though the smallest tile codes have more tiers than the smallest radial codes, their regular structure allows a large fraction of edges to be routed on lower tiers.
 We also observe that the average number of TSVs increases slightly as the tile codes increase in area.
 An increasing bulk-to-boundary ratio removes more edges from the congested lower tiers.
 This code structure reduces the maximum average of bump bonds but increases the utilization of TSVs, explaining the opposite slopes in the weight-6 tile codes when isolating the effect of bump bonds and TSVs.